6JoeB/Streaker/README.md

 - [ ] Cumulative days streaks as a score vs previous best
 - [ ] Add habit screen name text input should slow rotate through suggestions as placeholders
 - [ ] After successful edit show success toast
-- [ ] Streak calculates total completed days should this include missed days of a week if aim is less than 7?
 - [ ] Habits can have:
   - [ ] Colour
   - [ ] Emoji https://www.npmjs.com/package/emoji-picker-react